Ifycode/Ifycode/README.md

 ## Mary says hello <img alt="waving png" height="25px" src="./wave-black.png"/>

 Hi, I'm Obiagba Mary.
 Welcome to my profile page.
 I'm passionate about and actively contribute to open source software projects and community.
-I'm a software engineering intern at [Ushahidi](https://www.ushahidi.com/) ([Outreachy](https://www.outreachy.org/) intern), working on the project [Improve performance on the Ushahidi Platform Client](https://www.ushahidi.com/blog/2021/07/11/think-about-your-audience).
+Read about my work at [Ushahidi](https://www.ushahidi.com/) during [Outreachy](https://www.outreachy.org/)'s May - August 2021 cohort, where I worked on the [Improve performance on the Ushahidi Platform Client](https://www.ushahidi.com/blog/2021/07/11/think-about-your-audience) project.
 Check out [the GitHub project board](https://github.com/ushahidi/platform/projects/17) on the Ushahidi Platform.
-You can read about me, the project and my progress on my hashnode blog or on Ushahidi blog:
+You can read about it on my hashnode blog or on Ushahidi blog:
 * [Think about your audience - Ushahidi blog](https://www.ushahidi.com/blog/2021/07/11/think-about-your-audience)
 * [Think about your audience - Hashnode blog](https://dev-obiagba.hashnode.dev/think-about-your-audience)